Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/networked-object.md

 ## NetworkedObject

-For an object to be replicated across the network it needs to have a NetworkedObject component.
+For an object to be replicated across the network, it needs to have a `NetworkedObject` component.
-Each object which uses components networking functinality like NetworkTransfor or NetworkBehaviours with NetworkVariables or RPCs needs a `NetworkedObject` component on the same GameObject or in a parent.
+Each object which uses components networking functionality, like `NetworkTransfor` or `NetworkBehaviour`s with `NetworkVariable`s or `RPC`s,  needs a `NetworkedObject` component on the same `GameObject` or in a parent.

-When a NetworkedObject is considered "Spawned", it's replicated across the network so that everyone has their own version of the object.
-Each NetworkedObject gets assigned a NetworkId at runtime which is used to associate two NetworkedObjects across the network.
-Ex: One peer can say, Send this RPC to the object with the NetworkId 103 and everyone knows what object that is.
+When a `NetworkedObject` is considered "Spawned", it is replicated across the network so that everyone has their own version of the object.
+Each `NetworkedObject` gets assigned a `NetworkId` at runtime, which is used to associate two `NetworkedObject`s across the network.
+For example, one peer can say "Send this RPC to the object with the NetworkId 103", and everyone knows what object that is.

 To add custom code logic to your `NetworkedObjects`, use [NetworkedBehaviours](networked-behaviour.md).